 SL.
 No. Particulars Details (1) Originator's Originators seeking approval of RPT shall provide: Responsibilities (a) Name/s of the Related Party(ies) and the nature of the relationship (b) Provide the justification for entering into the RPT (Commercial/ Ordinary Course of Business and Arm's Length) The information should be received well in advance from the respective parties so as to allow reviewers adequate time to obtain and review (2) information about the proposed transaction.
-(2) RPT Evaluation by With respect to each transaction sent for approval; Reviewers shall the Reviewers comment and confirm the following: - Whether the proposed transaction is a RPT within the meaning of RPT as per Applicable Law as per Applicable Law - Justification for the intended RPT (Commercial/ Ordinary Course of Business and the sufficiency of the documentation for Arm's Length) 3.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. - Whether the transaction is covered under the omnibus approval given by the Audit Committee for the financial year In assessing a Related Party Transaction, the Reviewers shall consider such factors as it deems appropriate including but not limited to the following: (i) the business reasons for the Company to enter into the Related party transaction; /::\ the commencial measurable and of the terms of Deleted Down. (ii) the commercial reasonableness of the terms of Related Party Transaction; (iii) materiality of the Related Party Transaction to the Company; This materiality of the helated Farty Transaction to the company, (iv) whether the terms of Related Party Transaction, other than pricing, are fair to the Company and on the same basis as would apply if the transactions did not involve a Related Party (v) the extent of Related Party's interest in the Related Party Transaction
+(2) RPT Evaluation by With respect to each transaction sent for approval; Reviewers shall the Reviewers comment and confirm the following: - Whether the proposed transaction is a RPT within the meaning of RPT as per Applicable Law as per Applicable Law - Justification for the intended RPT (Commercial/ Ordinary Course of Business and the sufficiency of the documentation for Arm's Length) - Whether the transaction is covered under the omnibus approval given by the Audit Committee for the financial year In assessing a Related Party Transaction, the Reviewers shall consider such factors as it deems appropriate including but not limited to the following: (i) the business reasons for the Company to enter into the Related party transaction; (") the common of Deleted Destre (ii) the commercial reasonableness of the terms of Related Party Transaction; (iii) materiality of the Related Party Transaction to the Company; my materiality of the helated farty fransaction to the company, (iv) whether the terms of Related Party Transaction, other than pricing, are fair to the Company and on the same basis as would apply if the transactions did not involve a Related Party , (v) the extent of Related Party's interest in the Related Party Transaction

 SL.
-No. Particulars Details (vi) the actual or apparent conflict of interest of related party participating in the related party transaction and (vii) regulatory guidelines, if any.
-In case where it is assessed that the transaction does not meet the criteria of Ordinary Course of Business or Arms' Length Price, such transaction shall be referred for the approval of the Board of Directors or Shareholder, as the case may be, in terms of Section 188 of the Act.
+No. Particulars Details (vi) the actual or apparent conflict of interest of related party participating in the related party transaction and (vii) regulatory guidelines, if any. case where it is assessed that the transaction does not meet the criteria of Ordinary Course of Business or Arms' Length Price, such transaction shall be referred for the approval of the Board of Directors Shareholder, as the case may be, in terms of Section 188 of the Act.
 (3) Approval of the All RPTs shall require prior approval of Audit Committee.
-(3) RPTs Pursuant to the review of the RPT and its documentary substantiation, the Reviewer may take the following actions: INF 13 the neviewer may take the following actions. (a) Recommend the RPT for approval of Audit Committee. (b) Recommend the RPT for approval of Board of Directors or Shareholders, as may be applicable.
+Pursuant to the review of the RPT and its documentary substantiation (3) RPTs the Reviewer may take the following actions: INF 13 the neviewer may take the following actions. (a) Recommend the RPT for approval of Audit Committee. (b) Recommend the RPT for approval of Board of Directors or Shareholders, as may be applicable.
 In case the transactions specified under Applicable Law are proposed to be entered with the holding Company, the resolution passed by the holding company shall be sufficient for the purpose of entering into the RPT between the Holding Company and the Company.
 The Company will (-) not be required to pass a resolution separately.
-(4) Arm's Length • • • Report basis would be obtained from a Chartered Accountant Firm and placed before the Audit Committee.
+(4) Arm's Length Arm's length Report on transactions with Related Parties on half yearly Report basis would be obtained from a Chartered Accountant Firm and placed before the Audit Committee.